vitessio/website/content/en/docs/user-guides/vschema-guide/sharded.md

 You will notice that we used a special shard targeting construct: `use customer:-80`.
 Vitess allows you to use this hidden database name to bypass its routing logic and directly send queries to a specific shard.
 Using this construct, we are able to verify that the rows went to different shards.

 At the time of insert, the Primary Vindex is used to compute and assign a keyspace id to each row.
 This keyspace id gets used to decide where the row will be stored.
-Although a keyspace id is not explicitly stored anywhere, it must be seen as an unchanging property of that row, as if there was an invisible column for it.
+Although a keyspace id is not explicitly stored anywhere, it must be seen as an unchanging property of that row; as if there was an invisible column for it.

 Consequently, you cannot make changes to a row that can cause the keyspace id to change.
 Such a change will be supported in the future through a shard move operation.
 Trying to change the value of a Primary Vindex results in an error: